ArtifexSoftware/MuPDF.NET/docs/api/annot.rst

       :arg int dpi: desired resolution in dots per inch.
 If not `null`, the matrix parameter is ignored.

       :arg colorSpace: a colorspace to be used for image creation.
-Default is *fitz.csRGB*.
+Default is *Utils.csRGB*.
       :type ColorSpace: :ref:`ColorSpace`

       :arg bool alpha: whether to include transparency information.
 Default is *False*.